joshhager04/Agario/README.md

 15   | NoCollision Teams            | Same as Teams mode but no collision between teammates 17   | NoCollision TeamX            | Same as Team Experimental mode but no collision between teammates 18   | Leap                         | Where you leap instead of split *(made by Ogarplus)* 20   | Rainbow FFA                  | Where every entity gets rainbow effect.
-Hint: Use "Acid Mode" in the custom client's settings
+Hint: Use *"Acid Mode"* in the custom client's settings
-22   | BlackHole                    | Normal FFA but with one big black hole in the middle of the map.
+22   | BlackHole                    | Normal FFA but with one big black hole at the middle of the map.

 ## Chat Commands
 The available in-game chat commands.